AkashahS/AkashahS.github.io/_posts/2022-10-06-What-is-GitHub.md

 - Its a software on your computer which is locally available on your device.
 - It's free and open-source (free to reuse, redistribute and modify) software.
-- You can save the progress for any documents, codes in any language, websites and any other data/ information using GIT
+- You can save the progress(changes you make/versions) for any documents, codes in any language, websites and any other data/ information using GIT.

 ## GitHub